 July 19, 2022: New Guidelines From AAP

 As concerns and lawsuits continue to grow around the link between NEC and bovine infant formula, the American Academy of Pediatrics (AAP) has issued new guidelines that recommend that parents avoid infant formula entirely for new babies.
-The new guidance urges hospitals to stop allowing the promotion of infant formula products and focus on emphasizing breastfeeding instead.
+The new guidance urges hospitals to stop promoting infant formula products and instead focus on emphasizing the benefits of breastfeeding.

 May 4, 2022: NEC Lawsuits Move Forward